rbundock/rbundock.github.io/_blog/project-management-methodology-for-lazy-people.md.md

+---
+layout: post
+title:  "Project management methodology for lazy people"
+---

 # Project management methodology for lazy people

-Project management methodology for lazy people

 “I will always choose a lazy person to do a difficult job because he will find an easy way to do it” – Bill Gates once said.